Settings Selector based on Capture Speed

 Automatic 2D settings

-Run the auto_2d_settings.py sample to automatically find the acquisition settings and color balance for a 2D capture using a Zivid calibration board.
+Run the auto_2d_settings.py sample to automatically find the acquisition settings for a 2D capture using a Zivid calibration board.
 Place the calibration board at either the top or bottom of the bin and run the sample by specifying the calibration board location and the desired focus range (bin height) as command line arguments.
 If you, for example, place the calibration board at the bin top and the bin height is 400 mm, run the sample as:

-python auto_2d_settings.py --desired-focus-range 400 --checkerboard-at-start-of-range
+python auto_2d_settings.py --desired-focus-range 400 --checkerboard-at-start-of-range --use-projector --no-color-balance

 If you place the calibration board at the bin bottom, run: